hokstack/hok-helm/README.md

 ## License

-HoKStack Helm Chart is under Apache 2.0 license.
-See [LICENSE](LICENSE.md) for details.
+HoKStack is under Apache 2.0 license.
+See [LICENSE.md](LICENSE.md) for details.